RAVEE-PM/RAVEE/README.md

 ## Functionality

 The RAVEE project comprises a GUI that automates and facilitates several tasks:
-- Preprocessing of custom video datasets for activity recognition
+- Preprocessing of custom video datasets for activity segmentation
 - Segmentation of video files in activity steps at previously defined granularity
+- Labeling of activity steps to derive an event log
 - Extraction of process-mining-conform event logs from unstructured video data

 ## Installation